 E.8.1 General

 EVM for UL MIMO is measured per layer.
-A zero-forcing (ZF) MIMO receiver architecture is used so that dual layer transmissions by the UE can be demodulated by the test equipment receiver.
+A zero-forcing (ZF) MIMO receiver architecture is used so that dual layer or 4-layer transmissions by the UE can be demodulated by the test equipment receiver.